 - Phones and tablets: Android devices let you add basic contact info that shows up directly on the lock screen.
 On iOS, you can use Find my iPhone to display a message on the device once you know it’s been lost.

 - Find anything: Attach a HomingPIN tag to your gadgets, luggage, or anything else.
 When someone finds it, they follow the instructions or scan the barcode to get in touch with you.

 Then look on the darker side of the force and encrypt your data, which is vulnerable when it’s out of your physical control.

-- Encrypt Sensitive Files – You often lose privacy rights at borders (if the country you’re visiting even has them), legally requiring you to give up passwords to laptops or other devices for inspection.
-Enabling Truecrypt hidden folders for your personal files or desktop lets you hide files in plain sight.
+- Encrypt sensitive files: You often lose privacy rights at borders (if the country you’re visiting even has them), legally requiring you to give up passwords to laptops or other devices for inspection.
+Enabling Veracrypt hidden folders for your personal files or desktop lets you hide files in plain sight.

 Savvy thieves may try to wipe your device to prevent programs like Project Prey from tracking them.
 Although your options are limited on tablets and mobile phones, you can add protection to your laptop by setting a BIOS/firmware password.
 (Here’s how on Windows and Mac.)